lakshithlokesh06/data-room-live/README.md

 - Leading/trailing whitespace anomalies
 - Unnamed columns

-No AI or LLM is used for quality detection.
+No AI or LLM is required for the current detection engine.

 Detection rules are deterministic and explainable.